A Letter to Parents

-We understand how hard it is to talk about things like sex and love with your teens—it’s one of the most difficult conversations you can have.
-It’s true that kids get their information from a thousand different sources—but if they're not getting it from YOU, then how can you expect them to make choices that you would be proud of?
+We understand how hard it is to talk about things like sex and love with your teens—it's one of the most difficult conversations you can have.
+It's true that kids get their information from a thousand different sources—but if they're not getting it from YOU, then how can you expect them to make choices that you would be proud of?
 As a parent, you have a critical impact on your child and how they navigate the difficult and complicated waters of being a teen—but for them to know your thoughts on sex and pregnancy, you have to talk to them.
 Consider this: every time we ask, teens tell us that their parents are by far the most important influences in their lives.
-Not the media, not their friends, not their teachers.
+Not peers, not partners, and not pop culture.
 Their parents.
 So, even though it may seem that they hate you or want nothing to do with you, that is definitely not the case.

 Stay Teen and The National Campaign believe that educating children about sex and love is a lifelong conversation.
 Some things to keep in mind when you're talking to your children about these touchy issues:

 - Talk to your children honestly about sex, love, and relationships.
 Just because your children are young doesn't mean that they can't fall in love or be deeply interested in sex.
 These feelings are very real and powerful to them, just as they are to you.
 Help them handle their feelings in a safe way—without getting hurt or hurting others.

 - Just saying "No Sex.
 Ever" is not enough.
 Explain why you feel that way, and ask your children what they think.
 Tell them how you felt as a teen.
 Listen to them and take their opinions seriously.
 And try to avoid the dreaded lecture.